edgelesssys/constellation/terraform-provider-constellation/docs/data-sources/attestation.md

 ### Optional

-- `image_version` (String) The image version to use.
-If not set, the provider version value is used.
 - `insecure` (Boolean) DON'T USE IN PRODUCTION Skip the signature verification when fetching measurements for the image.
 - `maa_url` (String) For Azure only, the URL of the Microsoft Azure Attestation service